WannabeDataAnalyst/Google_Capstone_Project/README.md

 # Google Capstone Project

-In the documents above you will find:
+*In the documents above you will find:*
+1. Excel Files - The data used for this project.
-1. Process - The process I followed from start to finish.
+2. Process - The process I followed from start to finish.
-2. SQL Queries - Includes analysis done using SQL.
 3. R Queries - Includes analysis using R.
-4. Excel Files - The data used for this project.
+4. README - The file you are presently reading which includes a narrative of the project objectives and findings below.
+5. SQL Queries - Includes analysis using SQL.

-Below you will find a narrative including details about the objectives of the report and; analaysis and results using SQL, R and Tableau.
+*Below you will find a narrative including details about the objectives of the report and; analaysis and results using SQL, R and Tableau.*

-Contents
+## Contents

 This repository was created to store files associated with the project titled, Google Capstone Project.